cloudberrydb/cloudberrydb/readmes/README.Linux.md

     - For RHEL 8:

         ```bash
-        # First install the epel extension for RHEL 8.
         # This makes sure that git and make is installed.
-        sudo yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm

         # Then run the README.CentOS.bash script in the `readmes` directory.
         ./README.CentOS.bash
         ```